The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 How do I know what stage my hair is currently in?

-At any one time, parts of your hair will be in one of the four stages of the hair growth cycle.
+At any one time, parts of your hair will be in one of the four stages of the growth cycle.
 Anagen hairs have full pigment and long, covered roots.
 Catagen hairs detach from the base of the follicle.
 Telogen hairs have club-shaped roots.
 Exogen hairs shed.
 It’s normal to lose 50-100 hairs daily during this phase.

 What factors affect the hair cycle?